 When we experience any of these emotions, there is almost always something in the environment, past or present that is intimidating us.
 The emotion is a reaction due to sustained intimidation.
-In other words, instead of the world being subject to us, we become its subject due to the intimidation factor.
-And intimidation, when dwelt upon, very quickly becomes frustration.
+In other words, instead of circumstance being subject to us, we become its subject due to the intimidation factor.
+Then intimidation, when dwelt upon, very quickly becomes frustration.

-Dr. Hans Selye (and others have readily duplicated the study) found that laboratory animals subjected to artificial frustration (such as being tied down, or such as receiving a shock instead of the expected food) quickly experienced frustration, which manifested as the stress response: enlargement of the adrenals, shrinkage of the lymph glands and ulcerations and bleeding in the stomach.
+Dr. Hans Selye (and others have readily duplicated the study) found that laboratory animals subjected to artificial frustration (such as being tied down, or such as receiving a shock instead of the expected food) quickly experience frustration which manifests as the stress response: enlargement of the adrenals, shrinkage of the lymph glands and ulcerations and bleeding in the stomach.